treeverse/lakeFS/clients/python/docs/apis/tags/BranchesApi.md

         parent_number=1,
     )
     try:
-        # Cherry-Pick the given reference commit into the given branch
+        # Replay the changes from the given commit on the branch
         api_response = api_instance.cherry_pick(
             path_params=path_params,
             body=body,